ericselin/dotfiles/README.md

 **CtrP** for quickly opening files within the workspace.
 Select a file and press `<C-t>` to open in a new tab.

-Consider installing these as well:

-- TODO: vim: install go-vim for syntax highlighting go templates, which are used by `hugo`.
+**vim-go** for Go HTML template syntax highlighting (currently works with HTML files inside directories named "layouts").

 #### Key combos and shortcuts